 Table 9 dfdl:assert properties

-The dfdl:discriminator Annotation Element
+The dfdl:discriminator Statement Annotation Element

 DFDL discriminators are used to resolve points of uncertainty that cannot be resolved by speculative parsing.
 They can also be used to force a resolution earlier during the parsing of a group so that subsequent parsing errors are treated as processing errors of a known component rather than a failure to find a component.